wantonsolutions/warm/presentation/005_read_cache-june29_2021/README.md

 going to.
 To steer a read, the values of many old writes must be cached so that the key which out of date reads correlate to can be identified.

+I'm using a basic searching algorithm and a lifo cache to keep track of old writes.
+For each key I allocate a cache of size n.
+When a write occurs I write to the location of TOTAL_KEY_WRITES % N into the cache.
+After N writes occur the old writes get written over.
+If a read passes through the switch and has a read address older than N writes ago, it flows through the switch and the default algorithm for fixing out of date writes is used.

+When a read request arrives at the switch I start by looking at the most recent write for key 0, and then search through all writes for key 0 in reverse order.
+I do this for each key.
+This makes each read lookup take TOTAL_KEYS * N individual lookups if it fails.
+This algorithm is slow, but if the requests are zipf it's actually pretty fast in the common case.

 ## Experiments

 There are 3 parameters here which can effect performance.